 Capsule8 runs entirely in the customer's Google Compute Engine environment and accounts.
 Capsule8 requires a lightweight installation-free sensor running on each GCE instance, typically consuming around 3-5% of one CPU core and 20MiB RAM.
-Capsule8 Sensor supports all Google-supported public Linux-based GCE images and instance sizes.
+Capsule8 agents supports all Google-supported public Linux-based GCE images and instance sizes.

 The Capsule8 Flight Recorders also optionally run on each node in order to provide historical replay of system activity from an on-disk circular buffer.

 The Capsule8 Console, also running in GCE, provides a web-based interface to real-time and historical queries, alerts, and configuration.
 The Capsule8 Console can be configured to use any PostgreSQL-compatible database (including Cloud SQL).